Protect your retirement savings from the impact of rising taxes.

 It’s not too late to transform your retirement.
 Sign up below, and together we’ll build a strategy to maximize your retirement savings and minimize your tax obligations.

 David McKnight graduated from Brigham Young University with Honors in 1997.
-Over the past 22 years David has helped put thousands of Americans on the road to the zero percent tax bracket.
+Over the past 23 years David has helped put thousands of Americans on the road to the zero percent tax bracket.
 He has made frequent appearances in Forbes, USA Today, New York Times, Fox Business, CBS Radio, Bloomberg Radio, Huffington Post, Reuters, CNBC, Yahoo Finance, Nasdaq.com, Investor’s Business Daily, Kiplinger’s, MarketWatch and numerous other national publications.
-His bestselling book The Power of Zero has sold over 250,000 copies and the updated and revised version was published by Penguin Random House.
+His bestselling book The Power of Zero has sold over 350,000 copies and the updated and revised version was published by Penguin Random House.
 When it was launched in September of 2018, it finished the week as the #2 most-sold business book in the world.
-In 2019 The Power of Zero was ranked as the #9 best financial resource in the country by Forbes Magazine.
+For two consecutive years Forbes Magazine has ranked The Power of Zero as a top 10 financial resource in the country.
 This book was recently made into a full-length documentary film entitled The Power of Zero: The Tax Train Is Coming.
-As the President of David McKnight & Company, he mentors hundreds of financial advisors from across the country who specialize in the Power of Zero retirement approach.
+When his follow-up book Tax-Free Income for Life launched in November of 2020, it finished the week as the #3 top-selling business book in the world.
 He and his wife Felice have seven children.